David Reynolds (racing driver): Endurance co-driver (2007–2008)

-Reynolds' 2007 form in Carrera Cup made him a natural fit for an endurance race co-driver role and he was signed to drive with the HSV Dealer Team until Paul Radisich became available after he left Team Kiwi Racing.
-He moved into a co-driver role with Cameron McConville at Paul Weel Racing but the team failed to finish the Sandown 500, and failed to start the Bathurst as the engine failed on the warm-up lap.
+While Reynolds' initially to drive one of the HSV Dealer Team Holdens for the 2007 Endurance season, until, he moved into a co-driver role with Cameron McConville at Paul Weel Racing after not wanting to potentially impact the championship chnaces of regular drivers Rick Kelly and Garth Tander.
+Unfortunately, the pairing failed to finish the Sandown 500, and Reynolds failed to turn a lap in the Bathurst after the car's engine failed on the warm-up lap.

-With Team Sonic not yet ready to step into the Fujitsu V8 Supercar Series, Reynolds joined 2007 Fujitsu Series Champions Tony D'Alberto Racing, finishing his first season in the category fourth in the standings.
-Unfortunately, Reynolds' results from the 2008 V8 Supercars endurance events resembled those from the year prior.
+With Team Sonic not yet ready to step into the Fujitsu V8 Supercar Seriesfor 2008, Reynolds joined 2007 Fujitsu Series Champions Tony D'Alberto Racing, finishing his first season in the category fourth in the standings.
 Paired with Paul Dumbrell, they failed to finish the Phillip Island 500.
 This preceded a Bathurst 1000 on the sidelines after Reynolds gave up his seat in Dumbrell's car for Rick Kelly, after Kelly's car was unable to be repaired for the race from Radisich's career-ending crash in practice.